lukehuang/finnmath/README.md

 I find its assertions more readable in comparison to JUnit and Hamcrest and the fluent assertions are more IDE friendly.

+#### Why Gradle?
+Its DSL is less verbose than Maven's XML approach and thanks to Groovy customizing all the tasks involved in the build process is very comfortable.
+I want to point out that conventions are a very good thing that simplifies a developer's life extremely and thanks to Maven convention over configuration arrived at the Java world.

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK
 * the Eclipse Foundation for the Eclipse IDE
 * JetBrains s.r.o. for IntelliJ IDEA Community Edition
 * Google for Guava and Error Prone
-* the Apache Software Foundation for Maven, Commons Lang, Commons Math and the Apache License
+* the Apache Software Foundation for Groovy, Commons Lang, Commons Math and the Apache License
 * QOS.ch for SLF4J
 * Joel Costigliola for AssertJ
 * the JUnit team for JUnit
 * Linus Torvalds for Git
+* Gradle Inc. for Gradle
 * Thomas Broyer for the Gradle Error Prone plugin
 * the developers of Checkstyle
 * the University of Maryland for FindBugs